 Your Trading Capacity will be:

 (600 + 400 - 200) ÷ (400) = (800 ÷ 400) = 2.0 which is 200%.

-*If you use a flexible Multiplier to change the invested amount, the margin is calculated based on the initial amount and not on the invested amount after the change.
+*If you use the Flexible Multiplier feature, the Trading Capacity is calculated based on the initial amount and not on the invested amount after the change.

 ** As the execution of liquidations happens manually, you may sometimes notice a delay in the actual closing of your position(s).
 Also, you may see that your Trading Capacity has temporarily dropped under 50%.
 However, we will always close a position as soon as your Trading Capacity drops below 50%, at the price at the moment the liquidation is triggered.